Vittv/study/README.md

 At this point I will probably have enough information to build my own projects.
 Either way I'd like to always keep studying.
-I plan to either do the entire

-The Odin Project's Web Developent Course, which turns you in to a Full Stack Developer

-or I'll do more freecodecamp courses before I do this one.
+I plan to either do the entire 'The Odin Project's Web Developent Course', which turns you in to a Full Stack Developer, or I'll do more freecodecamp courses before I do that one.